Objectives of the service

 EOLO service is mainly based on free available and high revisit time SAR Sentinel-1 and multispectral Sentinel-2 products, or Landsat8 products in case of data unavailability due to cloud coverage.
 Satellite earth observation products allow to spatialize the information and to optimize the distribution of the local sampling from on-field sensors.
 By leveraging those products, EOLO is able to provide a soil moisture map and a vegetation indexes maps having a resolution of the order of tens of meters over the user’s field.
 The uniqueness of the EOLO service relies on the ability to integrate EO and on-ground sensors data providing a soil moisture map which gives an estimation of soil moisture at multiple depths.
 This feature allows the user to have a better picture of the water stress condition of the field, instead of having just a surface moisture, which is not sufficient to decide whether irrigate or not.
 Moreover, on-ground sensors are used to calibrate the machine learning algorithms that extract the soil moisture from the EO data, and this process is reiterated for each new customer, so that the estimation is tailored over the specific field.

-- Design of the automation of the irrigation system.
+Implementation of the automation of the irrigation system on one of the pilot field

-The conclusion of the CDR marked the beginning of the development activities of the EOLO project.
+The conclusion of the SAT marked the beginning of the pilot stage of the EOLO project.